 I am married to my amazing and hard-working wife Carol, and we have a curious, adventurous daughter named Alondra.

-I also have a permanent spinal cord injury from a car accident in 1996.
+I have a permanent spinal cord injury from a car accident in 1996.
 I’ve used a wheelchair to get around ever since, but I still do cool things like go to the beach and go on walks with my daughter.

-And one last thing!
 If you’ve found any of my videos, resources, stories, or anything else on here helpful or enjoyable, please reach out!
 Or if you have a question about anything related to science teaching, please ask!
 You can leave public comments on my YouTube videos or send me a message through my contact page.